asolove/asolove.github.io/next/src/content/posts/2026-05-29-better-podcast-ui.md

 tags: ui
 ---

-For the past few years, my partner has recorded and edited a niche podcast while I've helped a bit with selecting music and EQ setting.
+For the past few years, my partner has recorded and edited a niche podcast while I've helped a bit with selecting music and EQ settings.
 Our workflow was painful: one shared iCloud file, emails of notes coded to timestamps, carefully checking that our changes didn't conflict.

 **Editing audio was like traveling back in time twenty years: no track changes, no comments, and no multiplayer editing.**